 After the cruise, you will have some free time to enjoy the main town and all the great things to do in La Graciosa before heading back to Lanzarote and your hotel.
 The tour includes lunch onboard the catamaran.

-What to Do in La Graciosa
+Best Things to Do on La Graciosa

-Have Breakfast at Bar Cafeteria el Saladero
+1. Have Breakfast at Bar Cafeteria el Saladero

 I exited the harbor to the left and started to walk a little down the harbor front and was instantly attracted to Bar Cafeteria El Saladero, mainly due to the fact that there were dogs running about outside the cafe.

 After taking a seat, I ordered a coffee and a freshly squeezed orange juice and a range of toasts.
 The menu is small but there is a good range of little snacks available.

 After enjoying a pleasant breakfast, I paid and headed out to explore the island.
 I obviously ended up back there later that day to check out the new crop of dogs that came for an early dinner.

-Relax at Playa La Francesca
+2. Relax at Playa La Francesca

 If you head southwest out of Caleta de Sabo along the seafront, you will quickly find yourself in the wilds of La Graciosa, with windswept, arid land and mesmerizing beaches.

 The walk to the beach is relatively long but well worth it as you will be able to enjoy the unspoiled nature away from the crowds that fill the beaches of many of the Canary’s other islands.

 The La Graciosa beach is secluded and there are literally no amenities in the area, so you will need to bring food and drink with you along with anything else you may need.

-Dive the Marine Nature Reserve
+3. Dive into the Marine Nature Reserve

 The waters around the islands are some of the most beautiful I have seen and have been protected as a dedicated marine reserve.